 Do you accept late work?

 - Yes!
-Assignments that are turned in past the due date (up to one week late) will receive a grade of "F." This beats a grade of "0" for failing to turn in anything.
+Most classwork and homework assignments that are turned in past the due date (up to one week late) will receive a grade of "F." This beats a grade of "0" for failing to turn in anything.

-- Quizzes, tests, and projects have a late penalty of 1 letter grade per day late (up to one week).
+- Projects, binders, and packets have a late penalty of 1 letter grade per day late (up to one week).